-Personally, we use the Amazon Fire TV and Amazon Fire TV Stick in our house because it accommodates so many of the streaming services easily.
-When we travel, we take our Fire TV Stick with us so we can easily enjoy a consistent viewing experience from anywhere with an Internet connection and on any TV with an HDMI port.
+We use the Amazon Fire TV and Amazon Fire TV Stick in our house as they accommodate most streaming services.
+When we travel, we take our Fire TV Stick with us so we can easily get the content we want without hassle.

 Plus, a FuboTV subscription comes with the ability to stream on two devices at once.
 For an extra $5.99 per month, you can expand that to three devices at any given time.

-Another question many potential cord cutters ask is whether the streaming service they are looking at comes with a DVR or cloud DVR capability.
+Many potential cord cutters ask is whether the streaming service they’re looking at comes with cloud DVR capability.

-The good news is that FuboTV comes with a DVR included for free.
+The good news is that FuboTV comes with a cloud-based DVR included for free.

-If you need more recording capability, you can get up to 500 hours of storage by adding the Advanced DVR option for an extra $10 per month.
+You can also get up to 500 hours of storage by adding the Advanced DVR option for an extra $10 per month.
 If you watch a lot of sports, the Advanced DVR might be worth the cost to you.

 Either DVR option is easy to use.
 In the FuboTV menu, you’ll see a “My DVR” option, which lists everything you’ve recorded by event name, channel name and date.
 When you see something you want to record, and the DVR option is available, just click it and FuboTV will automatically schedule your recording.